 Candidates will learn and implement at a basic level the digital learning competencies.
 Strategies will include a focus on using technology for professional practice and instruction with a focus on learner engagement through the facilitation of critical thinking, communicating, and problem solving.
-Skills learned in this course will be applied in subsequent Education courses. \$20 fee.
+Skills learned in this course will be applied in subsequent Education courses.
+Course Fee: \$20.